FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 The second part of the event is the Hackathon, you do not have to participate in the hackathon to attend the Friday night social.
 The hackathon will run Saturday and Sunday, where we will hack together the campaign design.

-All of the sessions are posted, and will have links, and all the relevant information will be on Slack.
+All of the sessions are posted, and will have links, and all the relevant information will be on Slack for the virtual hackathon.

-If you can make it in person the location is still to be announced:

 Everyone who signs up to the hackathon will get a Slack invite and added  to the hackathon github repository, unless you other wise specify a different preference